<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 White speech bubble icons on an orange background

 In your business, you are the authority on bad payers.
-This responsibility doesn't just end at identifying who are bad payers, you need to disseminate this information to other areas of the business.
+This responsibility doesn't just end at identifying bad payers, you need to disseminate this information to other areas of the business.

 Without communication channels and procedures in place to inform the rest of the business, you can very easily fall into the trap of other teams continuing to work on, deliver, or keep selling to a problem customer without an inkling of knowledge about their payer status.